-Environmental Studies - Policy (B.A.)
+Environmental Studies - Policy

-Objectives: To prepare students for employment or graduate work in policy-related aspects of the environment, so that graduates can contribute to the formulation of public and corporate policies for the restoration and preservation of ecosystems.
+Objectives: To prepare students for employment or graduate work in policy-related aspects of the environment.
+Graduates will be prepared to contribute to the formulation of public and corporate policies for the restoration and preservation of ecosystems.